hpgavin/HPGdaac/README.md

 ### Sensor configuration file

-The <sensor configuration filename>  and the <measured data filename> may not contain spaces.
+The *sensor configuration filename*  and the *digitized data filename* may not contain spaces.

 Users may edit the first line (containing a descriptive title) and the eighth line and following lines (with detailed sensor configurations) in their entirety.
 In all other lines, users may edit the content following the colon (:).